 New Mexico Mines Database

-The NMBGMR has collected published and unpublished data on New Mexico’s mines, mining districts, deposits, mineral occurrences, and mills since it was created in 1927 and is converting historical data into a relational database, the New Mexico Mines Database, using Microsoft Access.
+The Bureau of Geology has collected published and unpublished data on New Mexico’s mines, mining districts, deposits, mineral occurrences, and mills since it was created in 1927 and is converting historical data into a relational database, the New Mexico Mines Database, using Microsoft Access.
 The purposes of this database are to provide computerized data to assist in:

 - identifying and evaluating resource potential